LucidSeal/lucidseal-assets/grc/incident-response-plan.md

-# Incident Response Plan (Lite)
+**# Incident Response Plan (Lite)
-_Generated: 2025-09-06T19:48:47Z_

-1. Detect → Monitor Cloudflare/Atlassian/GitHub alerts.
-2. Contain → Revoke access, isolate impacted systems.
-3. Communicate → Internal note within 24h; notify OAIC if notifiable.
-4. Recover → Restore, validate, resume.
-5. Learn → Update risks and controls; publish summary if material.
+Step 1: Detect
+Monitor alerts from Cloudflare, Atlassian, GitHub.
+Report issues immediately to the LucidSeal admin.

+Step 2: Contain
+Isolate affected accounts/services.
+Suspend or revoke access if needed.

+Step 3: Communicate
+Internal note in Confluence (within 24h).
+If personal data involved, notify affected parties and OAIC (if notifiable).

+Step 4: Recover
+Restore from GitHub/Cloudflare backups.
+Test and verify before resuming service.

+Step 5: Learn
+Update the Risk Register and controls.
+Share a plain-language summary on the Trust Page if relevant.
+**